Eye-rolling: In society

 Eye-rolling is one of the most common forms of non-verbal communication among humans.
 A study of teenage girls in the eastern US found the eye-roll gesture to be their most common expression of displeasure.
 Thirteen-year-old girls use eye-rolling as the main sign of aggression towards their peers in social situations.
 Eye-rolling is often accompanied by crossing of the arms and throwing the head or body back in an increased effort to symbolise avoidance or displeasure.

 A study conducted by John Gottman states that contemptuous behaviours like eye-rolling is the top factor of predicting divorce, followed by criticism, defensiveness, and stonewalling.
-The gesture shows the other party that what they are doing is so undesirable that it is not even worth looking at or giving a thought, which is why many relationships can be damaged by excessive use of the action.

 In 2010, members of the city council of Elmhurst, Illinois, wished to make a law outlawing eye-rolling.

-In 2018, a Chinese journalist's eye-rolling became international news.
-She rolled her eyes while exasperated by another journalist's excessive obsequiousness towards a government official, and got censored as a result, with CNN reporting rumors that her press credentials were revoked because of the eye-rolling.

 Evolution

 There has been much speculation about the hypothesis that eye-rolling is an evolutionary trait of women, which would explain why it is performed more by women than their male counterparts.
 Psychologists suggest that it was developed as "a low-risk way to express aggression and disapproval".
 Women in the past were more motivated to use survival tactics that did not involve physical violence in conflict including cut-eye, or side-eye, likely related to maternal instincts.
 The action of looking away in rejection or disapproval has been traced to many different cultures, who use eye-rolling for similar purposes, suggesting that it is a somewhat innate reaction to unpleasant stimuli.